HK stalls on health ‘passport’ to aid regional travel

 Hong Kong has again flagged a likely delay in implementing a so-called “health code” declaration system to indicate a person has no symptoms of Covid-19, a precondition for easing travel between that city and its neighbours Macau and the mainland China province of Guangdong.
 The latter two places already each have a declaration system.

-Hong Kong needs to “review” the timing on its contribution to the system, said the city’s Chief Executive Carrie Lam Cheng Yuet-ngor in a posting on the social media site Facebook, on Thursday.
+Hong Kong needs to “review” the timing on its contribution to the system, said the city’s Chief Executive, Carrie Lam Cheng Yuet-ngor in a posting on the social media site Facebook, on Thursday.
 She noted in her message the fact there had been new, community-based, cases of Covid-19 infection in Hong Kong during the past few days.

 “…We need to review when the ‘health code’ pilot programme for Guangdong-Hong Kong and Hong Kong-Macau,” – which she described as “close to ready,” – should be “implemented,” Ms Lam wrote.